kuhlaid/nextjs-ssr-kit/README.md

 | `t:watchall`     | Tests and watches all `.test.tsx` files in `src` for changes.                               |
 | `tsc`            | Type checks all `.ts`/`.tsx` within the `src` and `api` directories.                        |

-† Note: Before running this command, you must edit the [.env.prod](.env.prod#L2) file and update the `baseURL` from `http://localhost:5000/api/` to include your remote API server host and update `CLIENT` from `http://localhost:3000` to include your remote server application host.
+† Note: Before running on production, you must set the `baseURL` from `http://localhost:5000/api/` to include your remote API server host and update `CLIENT` from `http://localhost:3000` to include your remote server application host.
+Production WILL NOT use a .env.prod file.

 <hr />